Honey_bee_flying.jpg

 Honey Bee, Wasp, & Hornet Identification

 KBA only works with the HONEY BEE swarms shown in the bottom left of the image below.
 We do not remove the other stinging insects common to Kentuckiana.
-Good news is all stings insects except honey bees they will die out once temperatures are freezing and build a new colony in a new location in spring.
+Good news is all stinging insects except honey bees will die out once temperatures are freezing and build a new colony in a new location in spring.

 Information about reproductive honey bee swarms vs established hives

 A honey bee swarm is a reproductive cluster of honey bees occuring March-June, typically free hanging in the open air on a thin structure such as a tree branch or fence post.
 Swarms are typically gentle and do not readily sting because they do not have a home to protect and are full of honey to bring to their new home.
 When honey bees swarm they are in transit and form a cluster (ball of bees) in the open-air while scouts find a new home.
 In most cases, free-hanging swarms will not stay for more than a day or two (if weather is not rainy or cold) before they leave and move inside a structure to make their permanent home out of beeswax.
 Once the honey bees move into a structure such as a tree hollow or hole in a structure they are now an established bee hive colony, they are much more difficult to move and are no longer refered to as a “swarm”.
-There may be a few bees upto a hundred walking outside the hole of an established colony especially on warm humid days and there will be 10-100 bees/minute flying into and out of the hole.
+There may be a few bees up to a hundred walking outside the hole of an established colony especially on warm humid days and there will be 10-100 bees/minute flying into and out of the hole.
 A honey bee colony will have more activity than other stinging insects.
 Usually the higher the temperature and larger the population the more the bees will fly.
-Typically bees do not leave the hive to fly less than 50F.
-Typically, honey bees look for a home that is protected from weather, not exposed to light with a volume of atleast 5 gallons above the ground.
+Typically bees do not leave the hive to fly below 50 degrees F. Typically, honey bees look for a home that is protected from weather, not exposed to light, with a volume of at least 5 gallons, above the ground.
 Common places for honey bees to enter a home is the eaves, the gable, around windows, between floors anywhere there is a gap, hole, hole or rot.
-Honey bees usually build the combs within the wall studs, ceiling, roof or floor near within now more than a foot or two where they structure.
+Honey bees usually build the combs within the wall studs, ceiling, roof or floor near within not more than a foot or two of where they enter the structure.
 The bees can be located by putting your ear to the wall or using a thermal IR camera.
-The honey bees won’t directly damage a building, they usually take advantage of existing damage to gain entry into the structure.
+The honey bees won’t directly damage a building; they usually take advantage of existing damage to gain entry into the structure.

 If you are outside of Louisville and Southern Indiana you can find your local bee club here.